PEST Analysis Means to identify Political, Economic, Social & Technological factors

 There are other variants of PEST Analysis.
 One that’s a bit more complex is STEEPLE Analysis: Socio-cultural, Technological, Economic, Environmental, Political, Legal, Ethical factors.
 The inclusion of ethical factors will be particularly important for purpose-driven new ventures.
 In any event, there is always a risk of you getting analysis paralysis to avoid decision making, but ignoring the outside world could also be a grave mistake in your business planning process.

 Remember that whatever way you analyze external factors that may impact your startup, each one can be subjected to SWOT or SOAR Analysis to determine its significance in your particular case.
-You can also use Force Field Analysis on top of your factors to get at how you can minimize the impact of negative factors and enhance the positive ones.
+You can also use Force Field Analysis on top of your factors to get at how you can minimize the impact of the negative ones, and enhance the positive ones.
 Critical Success Factors can also guide your choice of the external (and internal) issues that you should consider as you think about strategy.
+Your strategy is where the rubber meets the road—ignore the ice and potholes at your peril.